 Despite all the troubling economic news, many of us thought real estate would cough up few good deals because of the trillions in opportunity funds desperately seeking yield.
 Office buildings could prove an exception.
 In five or six years, we may well look back at 2023-24, whack ourselves on the forehead and swear, “How the hell did I miss that?
 I could have bought Class A office for fifty cents on the dollar.”

-If you’re willing to place a career bet on the return of the office workers, you could possibly reap the biggest reward real estate has offered since 1992.
-For what it’s worth, I do think the employees will return, albeit with more flexibility, and landlords will again be happy with their cash flow.
+If you’re willing to place a career bet on the full return of office workers, you could possibly reap the biggest reward real estate has offered since 1992.
+For what it’s worth, I do think employees will return, albeit with more flexibility, and landlords will again be happy with their cash flow.

-For my money, I still like steady eddy industrial.
+For my money, I still like steady-eddy industrial.